segmentio/segment-docs/src/privacy/consent-management/configure-consent-management.md

 - If using Unify and Engage, generates the [Segment Consent Preference Updated](/docs/privacy/consent-management/consent-in-unify/#segment-consent-preference-updated-event) event every time a user provides or updates their consent preferences with their anonymousId and userId

 Segment provides a OneTrust wrapper for the following sources:
 - **Analytics.js**: Please follow the instructions from the README in the [@segment/analytics-consent-wrapper-onetrust](https://github.com/segmentio/analytics-next/tree/master/packages/consent/consent-wrapper-onetrust){:target="_blank"} repository.
+For more information about Segment's Analytics.js OneTrust wrapper, see the [Analytics.js OneTrust Wrapper](/docs/privacy/consent-management/onetrust-wrapper) documentation.
 - **Kotlin**: Please follow the instructions from the README in the [@segment-integrations/analytics-kotlin-consent](https://github.com/segment-integrations/analytics-kotlin-consent/blob/main/README.md#getting-started){:target="_blank"} repository.
 - **Swift**: Please follow the instructions from the README in the [@segment-integrations/analytics-swift-consent](https://github.com/segment-integrations/analytics-swift-consent#segment-consent-management){:target="_blank"} repository.
 <!---- **React Native**: Please follow the instructions from the README in the [](){:target="_blank"} repository.--->